kcdenman/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR20 Launch Testnet Guide.md

 10) Click save to move to the next pool;

 > [!Note]
+> You need to know the poolid to test staking using the ABI.
+If you create four pools, the poolid set will be `0`,`1`,`2`,`3` based on the order they were created.
 > Initial reward & rewards decrease across all pools determine total token supply

 ![image](https://github.com/user-attachments/assets/6a782051-feca-4d98-b3fb-cd553d06a44a)